-According to a meta-analysis of studies published almost 800the advance online edition of February 24 the The Lancetthere is an HIV severe state of coinfection and HCV that starts to become severe.
+According to a meta-analysis of almost 800 studies published in the advance of the February 24th online edition of The Lancet there is a serious condition of HIV and HCV co-infection that starts to become severe.

-The analysis showed that the overall probability of people with HIV become infected with HCV is about 6%, but lacks good quality data for many countries.
+The analysis found that the overall probability of people with HIV being infected with HCV is about 6%, but good quality data is lacking for many countries.

-HIV and HCV are either blood-borne viruses that are transmitted similarly.
-HCV is a virus and were sensitized to it because they can live longer on surfaces and equipment used to inject drugs, while HIV is more easily transmitted through sex.
+HIV and HCV are both blood-borne viruses that are transmitted in a similar way.
+HCV is a virus and we are sensitized to it because they can live longer on surfaces and equipment used to inject drugs, while HIV is more easily transmitted through sex.

-Throughout the world there are approximately 37 million people living with HIV and 115 million people with antibodies to hepatitis C virus, indicating past or present infection.
-It is well known that many people are infected with the virus both, but precise estimates have been difficult to find.
+Worldwide, there are approximately 37 million people living with HIV and 115 million people with antibodies to the hepatitis C virus, indicating past or present infection.
+It is well known that many people are infected with the virus from both, but accurate estimates have been difficult to find.

-Lucy Platt from the School of Hygiene and Tropical Medicine in London and colleagues conducted a systematic review and a meta-analysis that helps to get a better estimate of the number of people with dual serology for HIV / HCV.
+Lucy Platt from the London School of Hygiene and Tropical Medicine and colleagues conducted a systematic review and meta-analysis to help obtain a better estimate of the number of people with dual HIV / HCV serology.

-The study was sponsored by the World Health Organization (WHO), which commissioned an update of its guidelines on screening for infection and the start of antiretroviral therapy (ART), and inform regional and national strategies for screening HCV and management, according topress release from the University of Bristol.
+The study was sponsored by the World Health Organization (WHO), which commissioned an update of its guidelines on screening for infection and the initiation of antiretroviral therapy (ART), and informing regional and national strategies for screening HCV and management, according to press release from University of Bristol.

-The authors searched medical databases including MEDLINE, EMBASE and CINAHL +, POPLINE, information from across Africa, Global Health, Web of Science, the Cochrane Library and other databases, looking for studies published between January 2002 and 1º January 2015 indicated that the prevalence of HIV and HCV.
-In addition to the identified 31,767 quotes, 783 studies met the inclusion criteria, resulting in 902 estimates of prevalence of HIV / HCV immunodeficiency.
+The study authors searched medical bases including MEDLINE, EMBASE and CINAHL +, POPLINE, information from across Africa, Global Health, Web of Science, the Cochrane Library and other databases, looking for studies published between January 2002 and January 1, 2015 that indicated the prevalence of HIV and HCV.
+In addition to the 31,767 citations identified, 783 studies met the inclusion criteria, resulting in 902 estimates of prevalence of HIV / HCV immunodeficiency.

-studies have included population sample sizes with HIV and more than fifty individuals recruited participants based on the status of HIV infection or other behavioral characteristics.
-Editorials or comments that do not contain primary data, samples of HCV or co-infected individuals with HIV / HCV samples depend only on auto infection status reports and sample populations with other comorbidities or interventions that place them at increased risk of infection They were excluded.
+Included studies had sample sizes of HIV population over fifty individuals and recruited participants based on HIV infection status or other behavioral characteristics.
+Editorials or comments that do not contain primary data, samples of HCV or individuals co-infected with HIV / HCV, samples only depend on self-reported infection status and samples from populations with other comorbidities or interventions that place them at increased risk of infection were excluded.

-The populations were categorized according to HIV exposure and burden of HIV / regional HCV infection was derived by applying the estimates of prevalence of infection to published figures of HIV-positive individuals.
-The researchers then did a meta-analysis to estimate HCV prognosis among HIV-positive compared to HIV negative people
+Populations were categorized according to HIV exposure and HIV / regional burden of HCV infection was derived by applying infection prevalence estimates to published numbers of HIV positive individuals.
+The researchers then did a meta-analysis to estimate HCV prognosis among HIV positive people compared to HIV negative people.

-- Among HIV-positive individuals the likelihood of co-infection HIV / HCV was:
+- Among HIV positive individuals the probability of HIV / HCV co-infection was: